-3.0 SUPPORT FOR INVENTORS AND INNOVATORS
+3 SUPPORT FOR INVENTORS AND INNOVATORS

-The different forms of innovation centers shall have support system for innovators which is meant to create enabling for enhancing the environment development commercialization of innovations. inventions and technologies.
+The different forms of innovation centres shall have support system for innovators which is meant to create enabling environment for enhancing the development and commercialization of innovations, inventions and technologies.
 The centres should have the capacity to provide technical, legal, business, training, mentoring, networking and dissemination services to the innovators, inventors and industrialists.
 The centres should also set clear requirements and procedures on how various support services can be accessed.

-2.11 Technical Support
+3.1 Technical Support